ScRiPt1337/Teardroidv4_api/README.md

 $ pip install -r requirements.txt
 ```

-- Change project key to connect with database
+- change project key to connect with database
 - Set up an account at [deta.sh](https://web.deta.sh/) and go to project keys and create a new key and copy it

 ```bash
 $ nano ./db/database.py
 from deta import Deta